How is small intestine adenocarcinoma diagnosed?

 A CT scanner has been described as a large donut, with a narrow table in the middle opening.
 You will need to lie still on the table while the scan is being done.
 CT scans take longer than regular x-rays, and you might feel a bit confined by the ring while the pictures are being taken.

 CT scans are often used in people with abdominal pain to try to find the source of the problem.
-Although small intestine tumors may not be seen well by CT, these scans are good at showing some of the problems that these tumors can cause - like obstruction or perforation.
-CT scans are also helpful in staging cancer after it has been diagnosed.
-They can help tell if your cancer has spread into your lungs, liver, or other organs.
-They show the lymph nodes and organs where metastatic cancer might be present.
+Although small intestine tumors may not be seen well by CT, these scans are good at showing some of the problems that these tumors can cause (like obstruction or perforation).
+CT scans can also help find areas of cancer spread.

 Before the test, you may be asked to drink 1 or 2 pints of a contrast liquid.
 This helps outline the intestine so that certain areas will not be mistaken for tumors.
 You may also get an IV (intravenous) line through which a different kind of contrast dye is injected.
 This helps better outline structures in your body.